MGreif/PCILeech_DMA_Proxy/README.md

 # Todo

-- [] Better handling of the target process (it currently stays open, should be easy to fix)
-    - Small temporal fix rn
-    - [] implement CloseHandle hook that closes VMM handle

 - [x] Try interactive processes
     - Accepts STDIN

 - [] Try actual cheats/dumpers
 - [] Hook CreateProcess and other creation api calls to automatically inject Proxy dll into them aswell
-- [] Hook VirtualProtectEx

 # Contents